darelover/Image-Recognition-cifar10/README.md

 # Image-Recognition-cifar10

 This is a Keras implementation to recognise images from cifar10 dataset using Convolutional Neural Networks.
 The model in this notebook achieves 93% accuracy on training set and 83% accuracy on validation set using Dropout and Batch Normalization techniques.

-There is further scope of improving the model using regularisation.
+## Todo:
+- [ ] Use data augmentation
+- [ ] Model is overfitting, therefore, apply regularisation

 ## References:
 1. [Dropout: A Simple Way to Prevent Neural Networks from